 Sexual abuse is often perpetrated by people who are known and trusted by the child - e.g. relatives, family friends, neighbours, babysitters, and people working with the child in school, faith settings, clubs or activities.
 Children can also be subject to child sexual exploitation.

 Sexual exploitation is seen as a separate category of sexual abuse.
-The SSCP professional guidance provides school staff with information regarding indicators of CSE.

 Characteristics of child sexual abuse: